Locations:

 Woman in pain lying on a futon

-For more than two decades now, research on gender and pain has been a topic of major scientific and clinical interest.
+For more than two decades now, research on sex and pain has been a topic of major scientific and clinical interest.
 More recent research is expanding into how the overall pain experience differs for women compared with men.

 Advertisement